Best glute exercises in the gym: Full guide 2022

 Your glutes exercises in the gym are supposed to be divided into two kinds of training: hip dominant training and leg dominant training.

-The frequency of training to see progress as fast as possible is training your glutes minimum 2-3/week, 20-45 minutes a day, and having a rest period between each training (24-48h per muscle group).
+The frequency of training to see progress as fast as possible is training your glutes minimum 2-3/week (no less), 20-45 minutes a day, and having a rest period between each training (24-48h per muscle group).

 Find out more below and get ideas of what you can do in your next two glute day sessions.
 The first training routine is hip dominant and targets all 3 gluteal muscles.